How to become a professional chocolate taster

 Think eating chocolate for money sounds too good to be true?
-Think again – Maltesers, Snickers and Mars Bars are now looking to hire people to try their products!
+Think again – with these tips, you could land yourself a role as a chocolate taster!
 Best.
 Job.
 Ever.

 Like chocolate?
 And earning money?
 You're in for a treat.

-If you're on the search for the perfect part-time job, look no further – getting paid around £10 an hour to taste chocolate is about as good as it gets.
+If you're on the search for the perfect graduate job, look no further – you could find yourself living the dream and getting paid to eat chocolate.

-Read on to find out how to nab this dream opportunity.
+Read on to find out how to become a professional chocolate taster.

 - General good health (healthy teeth/gums and no allergies or intolerances)